makesaltlake/heimdall/README.md

 Head on over to https://dashboard.stripe.com/register, create yourself an account, then go to your dashboard, grab your test mode secret key, and set it into an environment variable named `STRIPE_SECRET_KEY`.

 Heimdall supports Stripe webhooks to proactively update membership information the moment something changes in Stripe.
 If you're making changes to the webhook code, you'll also want to [install the Stripe CLI and forward test webhook events](https://stripe.com/docs/webhooks/test) to your local Heimdall instance.
-When Stripe prints out your webhook signing secret (which will change every time you run `stripe listen`), you'll want to set it into an environment variable named `STRIPE_WEBHOOK_SECRET`.
+When Stripe prints out your webhook signing secret (which should remain constant across runs), you'll want to set it into an environment variable named `STRIPE_WEBHOOK_SECRET`.

 ### Ruby Dependencies